 ABOUT

-Nesanet Teshager Abegaze is a filmmaker, educator, and founder of Tesh Ciné Lab.
+Nesanet Teshager Abegaze is a creative director, teaching artist, and founder of Tesh Ciné Lab.
 Nesanet's profound love of storytelling and community empowerment unifies her wide-ranging career.

 At Stanford University, Nesanet earned her BA in Human Biology.
 Following her tenure supporting non-profit organizations at the New World Foundation, she earned her M.Ed. in Secondary Science Education from UCLA, and taught in South Central Los Angeles.